-The General Education Initiative (GEI) was launched by the University Faculty Senate in March 2000.
-The Senate resolution adopted the 10 Goals to Success for undergraduate education.
-In May 2004, the Faculty Senate approved the GEI and cited significant components such as the First Year Experience, Core Competencies, and Discovery Learning Experience.
-The Faculty Senate further resolved that programs continue to be developed specifically to foster these goals, and instructors throughout the University make every attempt to incorporate these goals wherever possible into courses.
+The General Education Initiative (GEI) adopted the 10 Goals to Success for undergraduate education and cited significant components such as the First Year Experience, Core Competencies, and Discovery Learning Experience.
+Programs continue to be developed specifically to foster these goals, and instructors throughout the University make every attempt to incorporate these goals wherever possible into courses.